evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ## Interior

-There is one seat type you can select in different materials.
+interior.intro.minimalistic.premium.splitlevel There is one seat type you can select in different materials.

 ### Seats